tanyo76/dual-view-chat-backend/README.md

 The application uses the environment variables from an .env file.
 Create the .env file and populate all the needed environment variables from the .env.example file.

+## nvm

+In the .nvmrc file is specified the node.js version.
+If you are using nvm you can run `nvm install` and `nvm use` in the project directory in order to install and use the specified node.js version.

 ## Installation

 ```bash